 1.4.4.2 Planned NLSL(s) and NLSLs Served with Dedicated Resource Amounts or Consumer-Owned Resources and by Transfer Service

-Any Dedicated Resource or Consumer-Owned Resource amounts «Customer Name» applies to serve a Planned NLSL or an NLSL that are (1) listed in sections 1.3.2 or 1.4.2 above and (2) are served by Transfer Service must meet the terms and conditions of section 14.6.7 of the body of this Agreement, Exhibit G, and the relevant Network Resource section of Exhibit J.
+Any Dedicated Resource or Consumer-Owned Resource amounts «Customer Name» applies to serve a Planned NLSL or an NLSL that are (1) listed in sections 1.3.2 or 1.4.2 above and (2) are served by Transfer Service must meet the terms and conditions of section 14.6.7 of the body of this Agreement, Exhibit G, and section 7 of Exhibit J.

 For any such Dedicated Resource or Consumer-Owned Resource amounts serving an NLSL, BPA shall acquire and pay for Transfer Service and shall pass through to «Customer Name» any applicable Transfer Service costs.